2018 Luxembourg general election: Opinion polls

+Seat projections

 Parties

 The following parties contested the election.

 Results

 Aftermath

 On 16 October Grand Duke Henri gave Xavier Bettel the task of forming the next government, with the DP, LSAP and DG announcing that they would participate in coalition talks.
 On 17 October coalition negotiations started between the three parties, with an agreement due to be finished before Christmas.
 It was expected that the LSAP would take the EU Commission post in the next government, while the DG would increase their influence on ministries.
 The coalition was confirmed and Bettel was reappointed Prime Minister on 5 December 2018.